 Acne scarring is common in skins that have suffered with acne.
 Scarring is most commonly caused by sufferers squeezing their spots at home or picking scabs which results in their skin scarring.
 The scarring can appear in many different forms and treatment options will vary based on severity and main concerns.

-Skin aging refers to the natural process of the skin’s gradual deterioration over time, resulting in various changes in appearance and function.
+Skin ageing refers to the natural process of the skin’s gradual deterioration over time, resulting in various changes in appearance and function.
 These changes can be caused by both intrinsic factors, such as genetics and hormonal changes, as well as extrinsic factors, such as sun exposure, pollution, and lifestyle choices like smoking and poor nutrition.

 Back acne is common in people already suffering with acne and is generally worse in men but can also affect women.
 It can also appear in gym lovers as they get a build up of sweat, oil and dead skin.
 It is caused in the same way that acne is, the sebaceous (oil producing) glands are over stimulated causing bacteria to build up resulting in spot formation.